-CCAT Section C is designed for students with an Electronics, Electrical, or Instrumentation engineering background.
+Section C is meant for candidates with Electronics, Electrical, or Instrumentation backgrounds.
 It covers Digital Electronics (20 questions), Computer Architecture (15 questions), and Microprocessors (15 questions).
-This guide covers every topic with the right preparation approach.
+If this is your branch, Section C is essentially free marks — the concepts are things you've already studied in your degree.

 In This Article